Legend of RPS (LRPS) Hits 1-Day Volume of $19.62

-Legend of RPS (LRPS) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on April 21st.
-One Legend of RPS token can currently be purchased for $0.14 or 0.00000652 BTC on major cryptocurrency exchanges.
-During the last week, Legend of RPS has traded up 0.2% against the U.S. dollar.
-Legend of RPS has a total market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+Legend of RPS (LRPS) traded flat against the US dollar during the 24 hour period ending at 19:00 PM Eastern on April 23rd.
+One Legend of RPS token can now be bought for $0.14 or 0.00000652 BTC on exchanges.
+Legend of RPS has a total market capitalization of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+During the last seven days, Legend of RPS has traded 0.2% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.